-Combining a run with your daily work commute is a great way to multi-task and stay fit.
+Combining a run with your daily work commute is a great way to fit exercise into a busy schedule.

 Commuter backpacks tackle the challenge of keeping all the things you need for your day secure while at the same time enabling you to run without everything bouncing around and driving you nuts.